The Best Ways to Store and to Display Your Coin Collection

-Now that we have covered some of the various ways that precious metals based coins and bullion can be damaged and how to protect your collection from those outside forces, this article will discuss some of the safest ways to store and display your coin collection.
+Now that we have covered some of the various ways that precious metals-based coins and bullion can be damaged and how to protect your collection from those outside forces, this article will discuss some of the safest ways to store and display your coin collection.

 There are more coin collecting accessories than ever on the market to protect coins.
 Everything from coin flips to coin capsules, coin albums, coin pockets, and cases for slabbed holders, there are plenty of options to choose from, but some offer more protection than others.

-High quality coin collection albums, like Dansco or Whitman albums, can be a great way to store your coins.
-Typically these albums cover a specific series, such as the Morgan dollar or a defined period for particularly long-running coins like the Lincoln cent.
+High-quality coin collection albums, like Dansco or Whitman albums, can be a great way to store your coins.
+Typically these albums cover a specific series, such as the Morgan dollar, or a defined period for particularly long-running coins like the Lincoln cent.
 Coin collection albums keep the coins inside them safe without hindering your ability to observe them.
 They also offer some unique options when it comes to storage.
 Since they’re similar in size and shape to a mid-sized hardcover book, they can be stacked easily or even placed on a sturdy bookshelf.

 Coin capsules are another very popular choice.
 They are made to have an exact fit, so be sure to purchase the right size.
 A capsule will only protect one coin, unlike an album.
 However, some coin capsules can be stacked and all of them are very easy to store since they’re only slightly larger than the coin itself.

 Coin flips are a classic choice.
 Typically, these are made of cardboard with a layer of either vinyl or Mylar.
 Beware of any that may contain PVC, which is highly corrosive to most metal alloys.
-Coins flips are also commonly referred to as 2x2s.
+Coin flips are also commonly referred to as 2x2s.

-If you want to display a specific coin or set of coins, then a high quality album or a coin display case might be right for you.
+If you want to display a specific coin or set of coins, then a high-quality album or a coin display case might be right for you.
 Take your time when you’re looking, there are plenty of options to choose from.

 Humid air can lead to coin damage as most precious metals will negatively react to exposure to water and will begin to oxidize leading to toning.